 Everyone focuses on their own pages, so the experience level of your fellow writers isn't a big factor in your work.

 Some writers come with drafts for revision; others arrive with an idea and notes.
 If your work is still very much in-progress, we'll use the retreat to generate as much of a first draft as possible.
 In that case, the manuscript evaluation will happen after the retreat and guide you into the next draft.

-Our lodging is limited to only participating writers.
+Our lodging for Rebirth Your Book Lancaster is limited to only participating writers.

 get here and get writing